 - Instructions for applying*

 * Here I would include a disclaimer, that only candidates with a portfolio or work samples will be considered.
-Read this article about why you need an e-learning portfolio if you’re interested in reading more about this topic, and read this article to find out what you should include in an e-learning portfolio.
+Read this article about why you need an e-learning portfolio if you’re interested in learning more about this topic, and read this article to find out what you should include in an e-learning portfolio.

 Creating a job listing can be as simple as whipping up a PDF document that is hosted on a server, such as Google Drive or Dropbox, that has a shareable URL link.
 Another way to create a job listing is directly in the E-Learning Heroes community, by starting a new discussion with the details of your job listing in the Building Better Courses forum.